 Hitachi Rail Europe’s Jamie Foster offers advice on building an effective new Procurement function.

 Creating a Procurement function from scratch while delivering demanding ongoing projects and facilitating growth is a tall order.
-When Jamie Foster joined Hitachi Rail Europe in 2012 as Procurement Director, he was tasked with building a Procurement function while the business was winning contracts to build, modernize and maintain trains.
+When Jamie Foster joined Hitachi Rail Europe in 2012 as Procurement Director, he was tasked with building a Procurement function while the business was winning contracts to build, modernise and maintain trains.

 Efficio partnered with Foster from the beginning, helping create a complete supplier relationship management plan.
 Here, he shares his key learnings.